catseye/Equipage/README.md

 And here is an informal description of the functions named in the above table.

-    *apply*:   pop a function off the stack and apply it to the rest of the stack *compose*: pop a function g, then a function h, off the stack, then push g∘h *pop*:     pop a value off the stack and discard it *swap*:    pop a value a, then a value b, off the stack, then push a, then push b *add*:     pop a value a, then a value b, off the stack, then push a + b *sub*:     pop a value a, then a value b, off the stack, then push b - a *sign*:    pop a value off the stack, then push 1, 0, or -1, depending on its sign *pick*:    pop a value n off the stack, then copy the n'th element on the stack and push it onto the stack.
+    apply:   pop a function off the stack and apply it to the rest of the stack
+    compose: pop a function g, then a function h, off the stack, then push g∘h
+    pop:     pop a value off the stack and discard it
+    swap:    pop a value a, then a value b, off the stack, then push a, then push b
+    add:     pop a value a, then a value b, off the stack, then push a + b
+    sub:     pop a value a, then a value b, off the stack, then push b - a
+    sign:    pop a value off the stack, then push 1, 0, or -1, depending on its sign
+    pick:    pop a value n off the stack, then copy the n'th element on the stack and push it onto the stack.
 If n is negative, work from bottom of stack.
-    *one*:     push the value 1 onto the stack
+    one:     push the value 1 onto the stack
-    *nop*:     do nothing to the stack.  (identity function.)
+    nop:     do nothing to the stack.  (identity function.)

 So.
 Here is an example program text: